How Long Can Catfish Live Out Of Water

 The amount of food available also affects the lifespan of a catfish out of water.
 Catfish need food in order to survive and thrive; if they are not provided with adequate nutrition, their health will suffer and they may die prematurely.
 Providing them with live foods such as worms or brine shrimp will ensure they get enough nutrition while out of water.

-See also What Is Demineralization
+See also Is Distilled Water Acid

 Finally, water quality is another important factor that affects the longevity of a catfish outside of its natural habitat.
 Poor water quality can lead to stress on the fish’s body and make them more susceptible to disease and infections which could ultimately lead to death.
 It is important that catfish are placed in an environment with clean and well-maintained water in order for them to thrive when removed from their natural habitat.